-The webinar is the first of a longer webinar series hosted by the Artificial Intelligence Institute and Drs.
-Bessma Momani and Jean-François Bélanger at the University of Waterloo.
+The Waterloo.AI Institute, in partnership with Dr. Bessma Momani and Jean-François Bélanger from the Department of Political Science, are pleased to be hosting a series of webinars exploring the ethics of artificial intelligence and automatic warfare.
 Each webinar will explore a different aspect of AI and warfare, bringing together both technical and policy experts to discuss the big questions, concerns, and developments in the field.

-Our first webinar will explore how interconnected the development of artificial intelligence and warfare is.
+Our first webinar explored how interconnected the development of artificial intelligence and warfare is.
 This is a broad question, but one that is the overarching backbone of this webinar series.
 Discussions around the military application of AI are nothing new, and have sparked their lot of controversy, including the “Stop Killer Robots” campaign that has seen important AI scholars advocate against AI automated warfare.
 As the opening webinar, panelists will be tasked to define for the audience what artificial intelligence is, what it has been used for in the military context, and the state of the art today.